endeavouros-team/mirrors/how-to-add-mirror.md

 ```
 Mirror Server request from:
 Server URL:
+Server Owner/Organisation:
 Contact Email:

+ **To add a mirror we need the answers to the following questions to proceed:**
 * What bandwidth does your server have?
 Where is it located?

 * What is the url of "our" mirror?
 (Please make it available under /endeavouros if possible)